Facts about hunger in America

-- Every community in the country is home to families who face hunger including rural and suburban communities.
+- Every community in the country is home to families who face hunger.
+But rural communities are especially hard hit by hunger.

-- Many households that experience food insecurity do not qualify for federal nutrition programs and need to rely on their local food banks and other hunger relief organizations for support.
+- Many households that experience food insecurity do not qualify for federal nutrition programs and visit their local food banks and other food programs for extra support.